 I’m guessing many of you are tired of seeing wood barn doors, but we added one to our lower level (where there was no door) entrance to a family/media room.
 Now it buffers sound a little bit when closed and provides much needed rustic architectural interest.

 Hardwood Flooring: White Oak Left Natural With No Stain

 The main living areas on our first floor as well as our master bedroom have 5″ wide plank, unstained white oak hardwoods with a matte sealer on top.

 Wood Alternative in Secondary Bedrooms

-I chose a an easy-care laminate I found for less than a dollar a square foot for first floor guest bedrooms which came with cheap carpeting.
-One bedroom is used as my studio for painting (Southern exposure and over-sized!).
-My husband installed it in a day, and it’s the easiest thing to wipe up paint messes!
+I chose a an easy-care laminate at a shockingly low price point first floor guest bedrooms to replace cheap carpeting.
+One bedroom is used as my music/painting studio (Southern exposure and over-sized!).
+My husband installed the floor in a day, and it’s the easiest thing to wipe up paint messes!

 Serene, Classic & White European Inspired Kitchen

 I rearrange this space all the time…sometimes a small round dining table appears, sometimes a larger round, and sometimes our huge farm table moves in.